 It’s happened again.
 A bright, young researcher publishes a breakthrough paper, receives acclaim and adulation.
 Then questions arise.
 The work cannot be reproduced, the original data seems suspicious.
-Rumors circulate of sloppy work, fraud, fabrication, culminating in denunciations and calls for retraction.
+Rumors of sloppy work, fraud, fabrication of data, circulate throughout the scientific community.
+This ultimately culminates in denunciations and calls for retraction.

 Game Changing Research.
 Or Not.